Blepharitis from Eyelash Extensions

 Disinfecting and Sterilizing Your Lash Extension Tools

 Cleaning means more than washing and sweeping.
 As professionals, we are trusted to keep things disinfected and sterilized, too!
 Doing so will also add to the reputability of your business!
 There is bacteria and infectious matter everywhere around us!
-You should absolutely be disinfecting and sterilizing your lash extensions tools (that means your pretty little The Lash Professional Tweezers!) after every client AND in some other situations too!
+You should absolutely be disinfecting and sterilizing your lash extensions tools (that means your Lash Professional Tweezers) after every client AND in some other situations too!

 I’ve listed a few below.